[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 “No,” Sash said thoughtfully.
 “You’re in love with a criminal,”

-He watched the man silently put his suit jacket back on and then exit the bar.
-He would be back when there were fewer eyes to see him.
-The strings of Sonata 9 played in Andrew’s head, a melody that tickled his soul with each draw of the bow.
+After a time, he watched the man silently put his suit jacket back on—he would be back when there were fewer eyes.
+Watching him depart, the strings of Sonata 9 began playing in his head, a melody that tickled his soul with each draw of the bow.